-Computer/tablet with internet access CS First account Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
-Vocabulary: Parallelism: The process of events happening at the same time, either independently or interdependently Debugging : The process of identifying and fixing error(s) in a program when it is not functioning as expected Control structures : Sections of code that order the direction or flow of how a program functions.
-The control structure in this lesson is focused on loops.
-Notes: Week 32: Interactive Storytelling Lesson overview: Purpose: Students create a story in which the audience can make a decision.
-Lesson: Recap the last lesson and have students log in to the CS First website using their student accounts.
-Students watch videos and create an "Interactive Storytelling" project in Scratch for CS First.
-Check in with students as they watch the videos and complete their projects.
-Video 2: Show students that what they type in the box at the bottom changes the value of "answer."
-If they can't see the value of "answer" in the top left corner of their screen, go to the sensing menu and check the box next to "answer."
-Video 3: Possible problem: If the condition contains spaces that aren't in the answer, the program won't work.
-For example, "yes" does not equal "yes."
-Possible problem: The "switch backdrop to" block has the wrong backdrop selected.
-Have students compare the name of the backdrop to the backdrop selected in the dropdown.
-Students choose add-ons to enhance their project.
-When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
+Students create a story in which the audience can make a decision.
+Lesson:

+- Recap the last lesson and have students log in to their Scratch Account. - Students watch videos and create an "Interactive Storytelling" project. - (Use smartboard to show videos in attached slide or assign the Storytelling Plan Slide Lesson to students in Google classroom for them to view independently.)
+Youtube has some additional instructional videos if needed. - Check in with students as they watch the videos and complete their projects.
+Watch Introduction to Interactive Stories. - Video 2: Show students that what they type in the box at the bottom changes the value of "answer." - If they can't see the value of "answer" in the top left corner of their screen, go to the sensing menu and check the box next to "answer." - Video 3: Possible problem: If the condition contains spaces that aren't in the answer, the program won't work.
+For example, "yes" does not equal "yes." - Possible problem: The "switch backdrop to" block has the wrong backdrop selected.
+Have students compare the name of the backdrop to the backdrop selected in the dropdown. - 1.
+Video 4: Add a story around the secret door decision. - Video 5: Students choose add-ons to enhance their project. - What's the Password - Find the Secret Door - Add Another Character - Add Another Scene - When there are five minutes left in class, instruct students to watch the Wrap-Up video. - Encourage students to also show their projects to a neighbor/classmate. - Discuss the lesson and facilitate a brief discussion about what students learned and experienced. - Question 1: What was your favorite part of this lesson? - Question 2: How did you use an if/else statement in your project? - Question 3: What did you program in each world you created? - Lesson links/resources:Interactive Storytelling Starter Project Interactive Storytelling Example Project If you get stuck, review the Interactive Storytelling Solution Sheet

-Your students' projects are automatically shared with your teacher account.
-Encourage students to also show their projects to a neighbor/classmate.
-Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
-Question 1: What was your favorite part of this lesson?
-Question 2: How did you use an if/else statement in your project?
-Question 3: What did you program in each world you created?
-Lesson links/resources: Interactive Storytelling Starter Project Interactive Storytelling Example Project If you get stuck, review the Interactive Storytelling Solution Sheet CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 minIntroduction (Survey) 10 minStorytelling Videos/Activity 30-40 minWrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Interactive Storytelling Starter Project • Interactive Storytelling Example Project • If you get stuck, review the Interactive Storytelling Solution Sheet Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
-Vocabulary: Conditionals: Statements that only run under certain conditions Notes:
+Time needed: Total Time: 50-60 min• Introduction (Survey) 10 min• Storytelling Videos/Activity 30-40 min• Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Storytelling Plan Slide Lesson • Interactive Storytelling Starter Project • Interactive Storytelling Example Project • If you get stuck, review the Solution Sheet. • Scratch Account Students: • Computer/tablet with internet access • Scratch Account Subject integrated: ELA Other standards addressed: RL.3.3 -Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
+Vocabulary: Conditionals: Statements that only run under certain conditions Notes: This lesson was recreated using resources from CS First.